KachiYD/Playfair-Substitution-Cipher/README.md

 # Playfair-Substitution-Cipher
-Python code that reads in a file, "encrypted.txt", and encrypts or decrypts it using the key entered by the user in the terminal
+Python code that reads in a file, "encryptinput.txt" or "decryptinput.txt", and encrypts or decrypts it using the key entered by the user in the terminal